professor-l/lsq-bot/README.md

 LsQ Bot (short for Elle's Queue Bot) is [queueing](https://xkcd.com/853/) bot designed to allow players in a Twitch chat to matchmake with and challenge one another.
 It was designed specifically for Tetris Deathmatch, but it's open source and thus available to whomever wishes to use (or tweak) it.
 It is built on [Node.js](https://nodejs.org).
 It is also **completely open source**, and released under the MIT License (see [LICENSE](https://github.com/professor-l/lsq-bot/blob/master/LICENSE.md)).

-**Note that this bot is still in its debugging stage and is not ready for production use.
-If you want to fork it, consider following the repository to be notified when beta testing has finished.**

 ## Commands

 #### LsQ Bot supports the following commands: